Programs for Empowerment & Healing

-This eight-week yoga series for survivors of sexual trauma explores reconnection to the self through mind, body and spirit.
-This program provides survivors of sexual violence a means of becoming reacquainted with their bodies, helps them become grounded in the present moment, and allows them to explore the benefits of mindfulness as they connect breath to movement in guided practice and meditation.
+This eight-week yoga series for survivors of sexual trauma explores reconnection to the mind and body.
+This program provides survivors of sexual violence a means to connect to their bodies and allows them to explore the benefits of mindfulness, guided practice and meditation.
 Students must submit an application to participate in the yoga series.
-For more information about the program, or to apply, please contact Karla Aguilar, CARE advocate, at (951) 827-5669 or email@example.com.
+For more information about the program, or to apply, please contact a CARE advocate, at (951) 827-5669 or firstname.lastname@example.org.

 For those seeking indvidual or group support, these sessions will provide tools for how to express and process difficult emotions, and develop self-compassion and self-care strategies.
 Sessions are free and confidential, facilitated by Counseling and Psychology Services (CAPS).

 If you're a female-identified UCR student who has experience sexual assault, you're invited to join us for one of two therapy groups: